MrAbade/ClipboardManager/README.md

 ## Getting Started

-These instructions will provide a copy of the project running on your local machine, we do not have a stable version yet, so use of this application is subject to bugs.
-See deployment for notes on deploying the project to an active system.
+These instructions will provide a copy of the project running on your local machine.
+We do not have a stable version yet, therefore, the use of this application is subject to errors.